Where Passion Meets Creativity

 Marquette Mentors is far more than a one-year program: it’s a lifelong community.
 After participating in the 2024–2025 cohort, I was truly inspired by the genuine connections and commitment shared by students and alumni.
 The program’s supportive, uplifting energy is something that stays with you long after the year ends.

-As the Marquette Mentors Marketing Intern, I help share this impact by highlighting mentor-mentee success stories, promoting key events, and driving program engagement.
-I maintain a brand voice aligned with Marquette’s mission, assist with event coordination, contribute to semester-long marketing strategies, and create promotional materials and email copy.
-I also support program operations to ensure a positive and meaningful experience for all participants.
+As the Marquette Mentors Marketing Intern, I helped share this impact by highlighting mentor-mentee success stories, promoting key events, and driving program engagement.
+I maintained a brand voice aligned with Marquette’s mission, assisted with event coordination, contributed to semester-long marketing strategies, and created promotional materials and email copy.
+I also supported program operations to ensure a positive and meaningful experience for all participants.

-I’m grateful and excited to help amplify a program that continues to shape and inspire the Marquette community.
+I’m grateful and excited that I had the opportunity to help amplify a program that continues to shape and inspire the Marquette community.

 Skills-